 Model of rupture letter of the trial period: Guide and examples

-The breakdown of the trial period is a flexible process that allows the employer to end an employment contract in the event of unsatisfactory performance or inadequacy with the position.
-The legal conditions of a breakup are not very binding.
-But their disrespect leads to sanctions.
-This guide presents the trial period, its legislation and the methods to follow to achieve a rupture in the rules.
+Terminating a probationary period is a flexible process that allows an employer to end an employment contract in cases of unsatisfactory performance or incompatibility with the position.
+The legal conditions for termination are not very restrictive.
+However, failure to comply can result in penalties.
+This guide explains the probationary period, its legal framework, and the procedures to follow to ensure a proper termination.

-The trial period is a decisive phase in the employment contract.
-It allows the employer to test the employee's skills and the latter to confirm his adequacy with the position.
-This phase can last from a few weeks to several months, under the terms of the employment contract and collective agreements.
+The probationary period is a crucial phase in the employment contract.
+It allows the employer to assess the employee's skills and the employee to confirm their suitability for the position.
+This phase can last from a few weeks to several months, depending on the terms of the employment contract and collective bargaining agreements.

 Thus, for an indefinite contract (CDI), this period cannot exceed: